mitotic/fifofum/README.md

 ## Dependencies

 The dependencies are minimal:

- * the `libpng` library to create PNG output data
+ * Python Tornado module for the web server.
+This is usually included in scientific python distributions.
+If necessary, use the `pip install tornado` command to install it.

- * the Python Tornado module for the web server.
+ * `libpng` library to create PNG output data.
+This is usually installed on Unix systems.
+It is not strictly required, but strongly recommended for image data compression.

-Library `libpng` is standard on most Unix systems.
-If necessary, use the `pip install tornado` command to install Tornado.
+   (If `libpng` is not available, use the `-DFIFO_NO_PNG` compile option to display uncompressed raw images.)

 ## Implementation notes